Informed consumer: Market shift

 The abundance of available information via electronic media has created a transformation of the market orientation.
 While traditional customer engagement required teaching the consumer about the product or service, consumers have become knowledge-ridden with strong opinions on how they want to spend their money.
 This trend is substantiated by Forrester Research which found "buyers are often between 70 and 90 percent of the way through the sales process before they ever engage a vendor".

 This evolution in the market orientation can be a challenge for existing and emerging businesses.
 Some ways of taking advantage of the new market are to understand the target customers, maintain visibility to these people, and utilize grassroots tactics.

-To deal with highly informed consumers, the marketer must understand that the consumer has knowledge about the product and be prepared to manoeuvre this knowledge into a sale, and be well-informed to provide comprehensive knowledge to the consumers.
+To deal with informed consumers, the marketer must understand that the consumer has knowledge about the product and be prepared to manoeuvre this knowledge into a sale, and be well-informed to provide comprehensive knowledge to the consumers.

 With the increase in the variety of sources for consumer education, it is important for the marketer to enter the sales process at an early stage.
 The marketer must move ahead of the curve and make sure to bring some value to the customer's purchase beyond just fulfilling his/her need.